 Special Deputy Sheriff

-William H. 'Butch' Engel
+William Henry 'Butch' Engel

 Vanderburgh County Sheriff's Department